Characters of Sakura Wars: Ichiro Ogami

 He was chosen to head the Flower Division when he proved himself capable during a test of a Koubu prototype.
 Kayama was with him during that time, but eventually Ogami was sent to work with the Flower Division, as Kayama worked with the Moon Division.
-In the TV series, he temporarily assumed the role of Assistant Commander.
+In the TV series version, he temporarily assumed the role of Assistant Commander.
 Originally an ensign, he was later promoted to lieutenant junior grade.
 Ogami was later given the Shintou-Mekkyaku, one of the four spiritual swords, by an injured Yoneda after he awoke from a coma.
 Later he and Sakura came to possess the Shinken-Shirahadori and Koutou-Mukei spiritual swords to carry out the Ni-ken Ni-tou no Gi.
 Though Ogami is the primary protagonist of the Sakura Wars games, he plays a minor role in the anime and manga adaptions.